 For that is the worst punishment for fanatics: to be compelled to see that their cause is lost.

-Sunwa Nerren, like the others in the room, now expected the Noad to finish off the interrogation of Threm Banu.
-On an adult level she hoped the business would be short and efficient, but on a childish level she wished it to take a long time - for she jibbed at what was likely to happen afterwards.
+Sunwa Nerren, like the others in the room at this point, expected the Noad to finish off the interrogation of Threm Banu.
+On an adult level she hoped the business would be short and efficient.
+On a childish level she wished it might take longer - for she jibbed at what was likely to happen afterwards.

-The current of Duty was sucking her along to where she did not wish to go:
+The current of Duty was sucking her into where she did not wish to go:

 Acceptance of the dayonnad.

-Now that the honour had become most perilous, she would lose all self-respect if she were to back out merely to ensure that it was foisted onto someone else.
+Now that the honour had become most perilous, she would lose all self-respect if she were to back out.

 Only one good reason remained for her to refuse it: personal unsuitability.
 But the Noad was supposed to be the judge of that.
-And he had judged her, before the present crisis had broken out, he'd told her she was suitable Daon material - so it looked like there was no way out -
+And he had judged her.
+Well before the present crisis had broken out, he'd told her she was suitable Daon material.
+So it looked like there was no way out -

-However, during the interrogation, a peculiar aspect of the proceedings hinted to her that perhaps she might escape the unwanted duty after all...
+Unexpectedly however, during what remained of the interrogation, one peculiar aspect of the proceedings hinted to her that perhaps she might escape the unwanted duty after all...

 Barlayn Lamiroth said jauntily, "Are you a wirrip, Threm?"